-Several notable projects concluded in 2020 leaving a strong legacy in the participating cities and clear lessons for other cities.
+Several notable projects ended in 2020 leaving a strong legacy in the participating cities and clear lessons for other cities.

 HotMaps is an online, open-source tool for local heating and cooling mapping and strategy development.
-It was created in collaboration with the cities of Aalborg, Bistrita, Frankfurt, Geneva, Milton Keynes, Kerry County and San Sebastian who co-designed, tested and validated the tool in order to guarantee a user-friendly software entirely based on user needs.
+It was created in collaboration with the cities of Aalborg, Bistrita, Frankfurt, Geneva, Milton Keynes, Kerry County and San Sebastian, which codesigned, tested and validated the tool in order to guarantee a user-friendly soft-ware entirely based on user needs.
 HotMaps is now available to any city that wants to:

-- Map the heating and cooling energy situation including renewable and waste heat potentials in GIS layers in virtually any EU region up to a 250x250m level; - Model the energy system, considering hourly matching of supply and demand, demand response etc. on local, regional and national level; - Simulate supply and demand options of long-term scenarios until 2050 regarding CO2-emissions, energy costs, demographic changes, share of renewables.
+- Map the heating and cooling energy situation including renewable and waste heat potentials in GIS layers in virtually any EU region up to a 250x250m level - Model the energy system, considering hourly matching of supply and demand, demand response etc. on local, regional and national level - ✓ Simulate supply and demand options of long-term scenarios until 2050 regarding CO2-emissions, energy costs, demographic changes, share of renewables.

-The timing here is crucial as heating and cooling mapping has already become mandatory in some areas and is being considered as an EU-wide obligation for the future.
-With HotMaps cities have a tool developed by cities and for cities to do just that.
+The timing here is crucial as heating and cooling mapping has already become mandatory in some areas and is being considered as future requirement.
+HotMaps is a tool developed by cities and for cities to do just that.